Cairo-Creative-Studios/UDT-2/README.md

 # Unity Development Toolkit 2
 Offering a comprehensive collection of practices and tools designed to streamline and enhance the game development process within the Unity engine.
-The orogonal UDT was designed in a sloppy fashion, lacking focus on ease of use and simplicity.

 ## Installation
 Installing a Unity package directly from a GitHub repository URL via the Unity Package Manager (UPM) can be done, but it involves an additional step compared to installing from the Package Manager window.
 Here are the steps: